The Frankenstein Theory: Plot

 In the morning, they find a snowmobile vandalized and another stolen.
 Karl leaves to hunt down the vandal, despite Venkenheim's protests.
-Brian and Eric eventually discover Karl's body and freak out, insisting that they all leave immediately.
+Brian and Eric eventually discover Karl's body and panic, insisting they all leave immediately.
 Venkenheim refuses and argues that the creature killed Karl because he felt threatened.
-Luke leaves on the remaining snowmobile, seeking help.
+Luke takes the remaining snowmobile to seek help.
 A day later, Vicky reports that Luke has not returned, a storm has arrived, and no help will come.
 They discuss the possibility that the monster is responsible for Luke's disappearance; Venkenheim suggests they appeal to the monster's humanity, as the monster is intelligent and seeking companionship, which Vicky doubts.
 At night, they hear the monster growling again, which Venkenheim interprets as a warning to leave – something they can't do.

 In the morning, the group sets out on foot, following Luke's tracks, and finally spots his abandoned snowmobile.
 They split up, looking for Luke, but, when Brian discovers Luke's body, the monster attacks and kills him.
 Venkenheim insists that they go back to the yurt and wait for help, but the monster is in the yurt, enraged.
 Despite Venkenheim's warning not to run, Eric panics and is killed by the monster.
 Attempting to reason with the monster, Venkenheim pushes his luck by insisting on touching it.
 Venkenheim is ripped apart off-camera as Vicky cowers in the yurt.
 The monster breaks down the door, throws her around, and stomps off with her body as well as carrying the red-headed female doll earlier found in the yurt.